sailfishos-chum/main/Retiring_Packages.md

 The exact changes necessary should be determined/documented/tracked in said bug reports.

-The Sailfishos IRC channel `#sailfishos` on the OFTC network is there for discussion.
+The SailfishOS IRC channel `#sailfishos` on the OFTC network is there for discussion.
 In more complicated cases it may be good to bring the issue to Jolla, either at their [Issue Tracker](https://github.com/sailfishos/issue-tracker/issues/), or as a point to discuss at a [Community Meeting](https://forum.sailfishos.org/tag/community-meeting).

 #### Technical
 1. Investigate differences in packaging.
-Things like subpackage names etc.
+Things like sub-package names etc.
 1. Identify the last SailfishOS release where the package may be published on Chum.
 1. If there are relevant differences in packaging, for existing, published repository versions of the chum package, publish a new revision which aligns the chum packaging with the Sailfish OS one.
-   Think about the update case from the Chum verstion to the Sailfish OS version and ensure a clean update path is possible.
+   Think about the update case from the Chum version to the Sailfish OS version and ensure a clean update path is possible.
    Take care of `Obsoletes:`, `Conflicts:` and so on.
-1. Optionally (and for `tar_git` packaging only), if the `sailfishos-mirror` organization now has a fork or clone repository, point git submodules there instead of the original.
+1. Optionally (and for `tar_git` packaging only), if the `sailfishos-mirror` organisation now has a fork or clone repository, point git sub-modules there instead of the original.
 1. Edit the .spec file so the package cannot be built on conflicting versions.
 1. Note that disabling build repos on OBS may seem like a viable strategy, but